 Description: For advanced students with a special interest in the correctional process as applied in a community setting.
 Innovative community-based strategies for dealing with the offender as well as on the processes of probation and parole.

-Prerequisites: Upper Division CRCJ major; CRCJ minor; or CRIM 101 and junior/senior standing; or instructor permission.
+Prerequisites: Upper Division CRCJ major; CRCJ minor; or CRIM 101 and junior/senior standing.

 Description: This course is a survey of the nature and extent of violence.
 The focus is on patterns of violence across social groups, the causes and correlates of violence and violent behavior, and programs/policies geared toward violence prevention and reduction.
 Also of interest is the relationship between theory and violence research.